axocomm/lambda.codes/resources/pages/about/experience.md

-summer's end this tool supported Nexus 4 and 5 (and theoretically most other at-least-close-to-vanilla Android devices) and was able to be used to provision sets of phones both locally as well as *remotely* in the Prineville, OR datacenter.
+summer's end this tool supported Nexus 4 and 5 (and theoretically most other at-least-close-to-vanilla Android devices) and was able to be used to provision sets of phones both locally as well as *remotely* in the Prineville, Oregon data centre.

-The second project was a battery monitoring script for Android and iOS devices in the device labs.
+My second project was a battery monitoring script for Android and iOS devices in the device labs.
 It gathered battery voltage information and submitted results to a [Scuba](https://www.facebook.com/notes/facebook-engineering/under-the-hood-data-diving-with-scuba/10150599692628920/) dataset in order to reveal potential correlations between device performance and battery health.

-The final project was a web-based device lab status dashboard that displayed the layout of devices in their wall-mounted shelves, their current health state, and various other details gathered from multiple data sources.
+As a final project, a web-based device lab status dashboard was devised which displayed the layout of devices in their wall-mounted shelves, their current health state, and various other details gathered from multiple data sources.

 ### Vimbly